truenas/documentation/content/TruenasApps/_index.md

 We recommend keeping the application use case in mind when choosing a pool.
 Select a pool with enough space for all the applications you intend to use.
-For stability, we also recommend using SSD storage for the applications pool.
+For stability, we recommend using SSD storage for the applications pool.

 Select the pool and click **Save**.
 If you close the dialog to set the pool later, click **Configuration > Choose Pool** to set the pool.